PROPERTY TAX DISPUTES

 The government’s assessed value of your real estate should equal what the property would easily sell for in an arms-length transaction between a willing buyer and seller (Market Value).
 As often occurs, the true number that the local real estate market will bear is a lower number than what the county property appraiser’s value lists.
 Yet, real property is not impervious to natural variables that diminish value.
-If the property has been affected by a diminution in value caused by declining prices and market conditions, detrimental conditions (i.e. cracked slab, landslide, construction defects, condemnation, environmental problems), or other causes, the property owner should consider filing an appeal.
+If the property has been affected by a diminution in value caused by declining prices and market conditions, detrimental conditions (i.e. cracked slab, landslide, construction defects, condemnation, environmental problems, etc.), or other causes, the property owner should consider filing an appeal.
 Property tax appeals can be filed on any real estate including a home, ranch, vacant land, apartment building, commercial, industrial, or special use property.
-Our firm has represented clients in construction, retail, agricultural, industrial, manufacturing and distribution, healthcare, community associations, multi-family residential and financial services sectors.
+For commercial property tax appeals, our firm has represented clients in construction, retail, agricultural, industrial, manufacturing and distribution, healthcare, community associations, multi-family residential, professional services, hospitality and entertainment, financial services, and many other sectors.

 As a taxpayer, it is prudent for landowners to always make it an annual practice of comparing their assessed value with the fair market value of their property.
 Reducing property tax assessments through appeal is not an easy task though.
 After all, the taxing authorities are hungrier for revenue each year, and consequently tax assessors are under increasing pressure to keep the tax rolls at the highest possible level to keep the funds rolling in.
 Nevertheless, if you feel strongly that your property has been over-assessed, you can do something about it rather than simply accepting it as part of the downside of property ownership.

-If the property appraiser’s value is incorrect, we will robustly search for a way to provide meaningful data to properly validate the market value of the property, while at the same time endeavouring to expose inaccuracies in the property appraiser’s proposed assessed value.
+If the property appraiser’s value is incorrect, we will robustly search for a way to provide meaningful data to properly validate the market value of the property, while concurrently endeavoring to expose inaccuracies in the property appraiser’s proposed assessed value.
 It is very important to have skilled legal counsel to assist you in an attempt to obtain a reduction of your tax assessment.
-The property appraiser will present facts, which they believe substantiate their appraisal.
+The property appraiser will present facts which they believe substantiate their appraisal.
 We can often anticipate these arguments and assist you with presenting evidence negating the appraisal.